Modulation of the Immune System in Down Syndrome for Improved Outcomes and Neurodevelopment-1 (MISSION-1)

 We will assess the following outcomes in individuals with Down syndrome:

-Secondary Objectives:
+Objectives:

-In addition, we will begin to ask if normalizing immune function with tofacitinib can improve other autoimmune conditions that people with Down syndrome are pre-disposed to and improve neurological function (cognition, behavior, motor function, language and social communication) or overall quality of life.
+In addition, we will begin to ask if normalizing immune function with tofacitinib can improve other autoimmune conditions that people with Down syndrome are pre-disposed to and improve neurobehavioral function (cognition, behavior, motor function, language and social communication) or overall quality of life.

 Mother holding young child with Down syndrome